Ohio Eminent Scholar Professor Emeritus

 - Physical Chemistry

 Professor Miller received his B.A. degree in Chemistry at the University of Kansas in 1965, and his Ph.D. degree in Chemistry at Cambridge University in 1968.
 He worked as a Distinguished Member of the Technical Staff at Bell Telephone Laboratories from 1968 to 1984.
 He joined the Ohio State University in 1984 as the state of Ohio's first Eminent Scholar.
 In 1992 he became the chairman of the OSU International Symposium on Molecular Spectroscopy.
 Professor Miller has received numerous research awards including the William F. Meggars Award (Optical Society of America - 1993), the Bomem-Michaelson Award (Coblentz Society - 1995), the Bourke Medal (Royal Society of Chemistry - 1998), the Broida Prize (American Physical Society- 1999), the Plyler Prize (American Physical Society - 2009), and the Morley Prize (Cleveland Society, American Chemical Society - 2009).
 Professor Miller is editor-in-chief of the Journal of Molecular Spectroscopy.
 He has served or serves on the following journal editorial boards: Journal of Chemical Physics; Review of Scientific Instruments; Journal of Physical Chemistry; Journal of the Optical Society of America; Chemtracts; Contributing Editor; Annual Reviews of Physical Chemistry; Journal of Molecular Spectroscopy; Laser Chemistry; Journal of Molecular Structure; and Chemical Physics Letters.
-Professor Miller is a Fellow of the Optical Society of America, American Physical Society, American Chemical Society, and the American Association for Advancement of Science.
+Professor Miller is a Fellow of the Optical Society of America, American Physical Society, American Chemical Society, American Association for Advancement of Science, and Society for Applied Spectroscopy.

 Former members of the Miller group now hold faculty positions at Texas A&M University, University of Utah, Wright State University, University of Leicester, Mississippi State University, Emory University, Academia Sinica, University of Pennsylvania, Howard University, Eotvos University, University of Nottingham, Beijing Normal University; research positions in the national labs at Wright-Patterson Airforce Base, Applied Physics Lab at Johns Hopkins, Brookhaven National Lab; and industrial research positions at ExxonMobil, KLA-Tencor, Daylight Solutions, Innovative Scientific Solutions, General Electric.